morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 ```
 # overclock CPU
-# (may not be required on current versions of the RasPiOS with a RasPi4B)
+# (may not be required with later versions of the RasPi4B)
 over_voltage=2
 arm_freq=1800
 ```